Loyola University Chicago Scholarships (2025–2026)

 Is Loyola test-optional, and do they superscore?

 Yes, Loyola is test-optional.
-If you choose to submit scores, they will superscore the SAT or ACT, taking your highest section scores across test dates.
+If you choose to submit scores, they will superscore both the SAT and ACT, taking your highest section scores from all dates.

-They are renewable for up to 8 consecutive semesters (4 years), as long as you maintain a 2.0 GPA and full-time enrollment (12+ credits each term).
+Scholarships renew for up to 8 semesters (4 years), as long as you maintain a 2.0 GPA and 12+ credit full-time enrollment each semester.

 🏆 Competitive Scholarships